Adelphi University: Athletics

 The Adelphi Panthers are the athletic teams of Adelphi University.
 The Panthers compete at the NCAA Division II level for all sports and have been a member of the Northeast-10 Conference since 2009.

 Since transitioning to the Northeast-10, the Adelphi Panthers have played in the East Region.
 In 2013, the Panthers were awarded the 2013 Northeast-10 Presidents' Cup, an honor awarded to the institution that compiles the most total points from all of its programs competing in league championships.

 Notable alumni and faculty

-Notable alumni of the university include entertainers Chuck D and Flavor Flav of rap group Public Enemy, playwright Jonathan Larson, author and MacArthur Fellow Jacqueline Woodson, athlete Mike Windischmann, who was captain of the 1990 United States World Cup team, advertising executive Ruth Fanshaw Waldo, and politicians Prime Minister of Sint Maarten Leona Marlin-Romeo.
+Notable alumni of the university include entertainers Chuck D and Flavor Flav of rap group Public Enemy, playwright Jonathan Larson, author and MacArthur Fellow Jacqueline Woodson, athlete Mike Windischmann, who was captain of the 1990 United States World Cup soccer team, advertising executive Ruth Fanshaw Waldo, and Prime Minister of Sint Maarten Leona Marlin-Romeo.

 Notable faculty have included sex educator and Holocaust survivor Dr. Ruth, Pulitzer Prize-winning composer Paul Moravec, and US Labor Secretary Frances Perkins.